Cabledered/onepfsense/README.md

 ## 1.1.
 Overview

 This repo explain how to use the unofficial and private OpenNebula appliance for [pfSense](https://www.pfsense.org "Go to pfSense homepage"), the most trusted open source Unified Threat Management (UTM) in the world.
+The appliance is inttended to be used for customers where their infrastructure are in the cloud.
+Beside of the FW security riles, the pfSense will have access to the public network and it will prepared with services for Load Balance and VPN access to the customer's cloud infrastructure, on the pfSense LAN network.

 ## 1.2.
 Appliance customization keys